intro-to-data-science-24-workshop/pipelines-with-targets-getachew-fung-domenech/README.md

 ### Session contents

-This session will introduce you to the package targets and how it can help you organise your pipeline.
-The pipeline is the process that takes in raw data and outputs a result.
-The pipeline is also called a recipe.
+This session will introduce the targets package and demonstrate how it can help you efficiently organize your data pipeline.
+A pipeline refers to the structured process that transforms raw data into meaningful results.

 Data wrangling is one of the core steps in the data science workflow. dplyr is a grammar of data manipulation, providing a consistent set of verbs that help you solve the most common data manipulation challenges, including the manipulation of datasets and variables.